AdaemmerP/lpirfs/README.md

   - Estimates linear and nonlinear impulse responses with local projections.
-  - Estimates linear and nonlinear impulse responses with local projections and identified shock (instrument variable approach).
   - Functions to plot linear and nonlinear impulse responses.
   - Functions are partly implemented in *Rcpp* and *RcppArmadillo* to improve efficiency.